-Governor’s Office – News Release – Gov. Ige supplies county with more housing and law-enforcement tools in second supplemental emergency proclamation for Kīlauea eruptionPosted on Jun 5, 2018 in Latest News, Press Releases
+Governor’s Office – News Release – Gov. Ige supplies county with more housing and law-enforcement tools in second supplemental emergency proclamation for Kīlauea eruptionPosted on Jun 5, 2018 in Latest Department News, Office of the Governor Press Releases

 HONOLULU – Gov. David Ige signed today a second supplemental emergency proclamation adding housing and law-enforcement provisions to ensure the health and safety of the people who have been most affected by the ongoing Kīlauea eruption.